cw-wan/EmoDynamiX-v2/README.md

 ## Usage

-[DEMO.ipynb](DEMO.ipynb) shows an example of using EmoDynamiX, you could integrate it with any LLM you like to make your own strategy-controlled ESC agent!
+[DEMO.ipynb](DEMO.ipynb) shows an example of using EmoDynamiX.
+You could integrate EmoDynamiX with any LLM you like to make your own strategy-controlled ESC agent!

-But you need to download checkpoints first:

 ## Download Checkpoints